 Thelen Funeral Home in North Prairie is assisting the family.
 Cris will be interred at Arlington National Cemetery.
 A celebration of his life will take place later this year.

 To all who cared for Cris and supported his immediate family during the final scene in his life’s journey, “Thank you.”

-To send sympathy gifts to the family or plant a tree in memory of Crispin “Cris” Garcia, Jr., please visit our tribute store.
+To plant a beautiful memorial tree in memory of Crispin “Cris” Garcia, Jr., please visit our Tree Store.